Life is a bit different at the moment and we are all working towards the new normal.

 Arriving into the UK

-Please note: passengers arriving from Spain will be required to self-isolate for 14 days on return from midnight, Sunday, 26 July 2020.
-Passengers returning from Portugal are required to self isolate for 14 days on return.
+Please note: passengers arriving from Italy, Mainland Spain, Balearic Islands and Portugal will be required to self-isolate for 14 days on return.

 For the latest information visit - https://www.gov.uk/uk-border-control